 In Jira Software, and particularly in this team, people assigned to issues might not be the ones resolving them.
 Because the score system is biased, probably developers are not very motivated now.
 Even the Scrum Master, who is privileged, eventually became demotivated to use the app.
 Hence, the score system must cover the whole workflow and rewards should not only be oriented to issue resolution, so that no player is privileged.
 After this, different elements should be used to motivate each specific cluster.
-An idea is to create player leagues and define specific rewards for them, which could leverage the roles' feature.
+An idea is to create player leagues and define specific rewards for them, which could leverage the roles functionality.
 Cooperative challenges and rewards did not seem to motivate this competitive team.
 We believe that the marketplace element could motivate by boosting competition.
 Issues' specification quality does not seem to have been influenced by provided tips.
-Still, the constant feedback can impact the team's work, given identified limitations are fixed.
+Still, the constant feedback can impact the team's work, concerning identified limitations are fixed.
 As the mechanism to register meetings was not used, no conclusions can be driven regarding this goal.

 In this first iteration, the aim was to test gamification's acceptance and impact on the team, without focusing on its long-term effect.
 Despite the relevance of this aspect to gamification, collecting feedback early in the process was crucial to understand the importance of each element and to detect improvements, like the score system bug.
 Thereby, in next steps we can focus on extending gamification effects in time, knowing which the best elements to use are.
 Future work includes testing the app with different teams to find out if some results, like the need for competition and non-use of the mechanism to register meetings, are generalized or specific to this team.
+Nevertheless, this study presents some limitations.
+The reduced size of the field study's sample hinders the realization of a more in-depth statistical study of the dataset (e.g. correlations between issue type and resolution rate).
+The study of differences between studies is limited as there is no evidence that these they are statistically significant.
+A new study, with a larger sample size, could help verify the trends found in this one.
+According to the Scrum Master, only the team's growth between studies could influence the results.
+Yet, this and several other factors can influence projects' success, and would be crucial to study and understand their impact on the results.